Acrophyseter: Description

-Body length estimates for Acrophyseter range between 4–4.5 m.
-A. deinodon was estimated to be 4–4.3 m using the distance between the cheekbones in comparison to the dimensions of the related Zygophyseter.
-This makes it the smallest of the macroraptorial sperm whales.
+Body length estimates for Acrophyseter range between about 4–4.5 m.
 Unlike modern sperm whales, A. deinodon had teeth in both its upper and lower jaws.
 The teeth were robust and deeply set into the roots, particularly the front teeth, the tooth roots were comparatively thick when compared to the thin tooth crown.
 The front teeth were more conical than those further back in the mouth.
 The lower back teeth were tightly packed, and the space between the teeth increased from front to back, suggesting they were used in a shearing motion.
 This suggests a different feeding strategy from modern sperm whales, which all use suction-feeding due to a lack of teeth in the upper jaw.
 The front teeth were more worn on the sides, whereas the lower teeth were more worn along the middle.

 A. deinodon had 12 teeth in the upper jaw and 13 teeth in the lower jaw and possessed tooth enamel like other macroraptorial sperm whales.
 The premaxillae bore three teeth, and the maxillae had nine teeth.
 Unlike in other sperm whales, the top of the premaxillae near the vomer lacked a deep groove.
 The last lower teeth may have contacted the roof of the mouth, and cementum was continually added to the teeth as they were growing, as in killer whales (Orcinus orca).
 The tooth count of A. robustus is unknown, though it is thought to be similar to or the same as that of A. deinodon.
 Discovered along the tooth sockets were buccal exostoses: bony growths which may have developed during biting to strengthen the teeth, acting as buttresses.
 The back teeth had larger buccal exostoses as they experienced more pressure during biting.

+A 2022 study which examined specimens of multiple phseteroids, including the holotype skull of A. deinodon discovered bite marks consistent with the teeth of either the modern Great White Shark (Carcharodon carcharias) or the extinct Otodontid shark Otodus megalodon on multiple regions of the skull.